HOWARD M. LAMMERS, CAPT, USN (RET.)

 Though retired on June 30, 1934 as a Commander, he had been on active duty (as a temporary Captain) for nearly 1 year and 5 months as of the July 1, 1942 Register of Commissioned and Warrant Officers of the United States Navy and Marine Corps of 1942.
 He is not listed on the Navy overseas casualties of WWII.

-Howard was survived by his wife and perhaps a daughter.
+Howard was survived by his wife, daughter, and son.
 He is buried in Hawaii.

 Career